Engineer-Vivek-Rai/Engineer-Vivek-Rai/README.md

 - 👋 Hi, I’m @Engineer-Vivek-Rai
-- 👀 I’m interested in Data Analyst
+- 👀 I’m interested in Data Science
-- 🌱 I’m currently learning Google data analyst course
+- 🌱 I'm currently working on my skills as Data scientist
-- 💞️ I’m looking to collaborate on data analyst
+- 💞️ I’m looking to collaborate on data Science

 <!---
 Engineer-Vivek-Rai/Engineer-Vivek-Rai is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.